top of page

 2013

-• CBRCanada supports the launch of UNESCO’s Co-Chair for Higher Education and Social Responsibility for Community Based Research, which is shared between Canada and India from 2013 to 2018.
+• CBRC supported the launch of UNESCO’s Co-Chair for Higher Education and Social Responsibility for Community Based Research, which was shared between Canada and India from 2013 to 2018.

-• The United Kingdom’s National Coordinating Centre for Public Engagement visits Canada.
-CBRC facilitates their meetings with key academic and voluntary sector funders, the development of a Global Collaboration Framework and the creation of a UK-Canada pilot project.
+• The United Kingdom’s National Coordinating Centre for Public Engagement visited Canada.
+CBRC facilitated their meetings with key academics and with voluntary sector funders, the development of a Global Collaboration Framework and the creation of a UK-Canada pilot project.

-• The Institute for Community University Engagement at UVic, which stemmed from the Office for Community-Based Research, becomes the new Secretariat for CBRCanada.
+• The Institute for Community University Engagement at UVic, which stemmed from the Office for Community-Based Research, became the new Secretariat for CBRCanada.

-• Global University Networks for Innovation (GUNI) develops a partnership with CBRC.
+• Global University Networks for Innovation (GUNI) launched a partnership agreement with CBRC.

 • CBRCanada supported and helped to organize CUExpo 2013 in Cornerbrook, Newfoundland.